AndreaDiotallevi/moovli-2/README.md

 I'd like to see a description of each movie.

 As a user,
-So that I can know the level of a movie,
-I'd like to see the ratings for each movie.

-As a user,
 So that I can know how old is a movie,
 I'd like to see the release date for each movie